 Introduction

-- introduce operational inconsistencies.
+- Introducing operational disparities

 What is Management of Change (MOC)?

 Management of Change is a structured process for proactively identifying, assessing, and managing workplace changes.
-Examples of changes that should be included in an MOC program include changes to::
+Examples of changes that should be included in an MOC program include changes to:

-- Equipment (e.g., increasing the size of a process pump)
+- Equipment - e.g., increasing the size of a process pump

-- Maintenance and Testing Procedures (e.g., changing the frequency or method of relief device testing and maintenance)
+- Maintenance and Testing Procedures - e.g., changing the frequency or method of relief device testing and maintenance

-- Operating Procedures (e.g., changing a process or the rate at which a process occurs)
+- Operating Procedures - e.g., changing a process or the rate at which a process occurs

-- Chemicals (e.g., introducing a new raw material to a process or changing its concentration)
+- Chemicals - e.g., introducing a new raw material to a process or changing its concentration

-- Key Personnel (e.g., changing the Safety Manager or Plant Manager)
+- Key Personnel - e.g., changing the Safety Manager or Plant Manager

-What Are Some Key Management of Change (MOC) Best Practices?
+Key Management of Change (MOC) Best Practices

 To increase the success of an MOC Process, you should ensure your program: